LOUVA A DEUS !!! (praying Mantis)

 ViLlaGe pArTiEs...

-Portugal is not only Lisbon... this is a big lie that was sold long time ago...
+Portugal is not only Lisbon... this is a big lie that was sold a long time ago...
 There are so many riches in the countryside, and so much better quality life...

 "Quando a corja topa da janela